parkerjgit/algorithms/markdown/matrices/matrices.md

 2. process all cells in matrix
 3. process all valid neighbors of a cell
 4. process all boundary cells
-5. sum values in submatrix
+5. sum values in matrix/submatrix
 6. copy matrix
 7. convert between 1d and 2d representations
 8. transpose a matrix